alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

     In both of the above cases, extracting a valid and accurate explanation is necessary to enable post hoc forms of *accountability* or *transparency*.
 But prioritising ‘explainability’ from the start of a project also allows project teams to have better oversight of what their systems do and why, leading to more *responsible forms of project governance*.
 And, at the other end of the lifecycle, clear and accessible explanations can help ensure users and affected stakeholders are better *informed* and empowered to make *autonomous decisions* regarding their interactions with digital mental health technologies.
 Therefore, having an argument pattern for ‘explainability’ helps capture many of the key considerations that were raised during our workshops.

     While the themes and values expressed in the following pattern are based primarily on the engagement with stakeholders, we have also drawn upon two other documents.
-First, we have drawn from prior guidance that we co-designed with the Information Commissioner’s Office.[^ico2020] This guide, titled 'Explaining Decisions Made with AI', details best practices for explainable AI in domain-general settings, and was also informed by stakeholder engagement.
+First, we have drawn from prior regulatory guidance that we co-designed with the Information Commissioner’s Office.
+This guide, titled 'Explaining Decisions Made with AI', details best practices for explainable AI in domain-general settings, and was also informed by stakeholder engagement.
+The regulatory ecosystem around explainability is less developer than fairness and equality, but as this report acknowledges there are still legislative and regulatory considerations that organisations need to consider, such as the wide-range of rights established by the General Data Protection Regulation and implemented in the UK's Data Protection Act 2018, such as the need to uphold individuals rights to be informed or to object to automated decisions.[^ico2020]

     Second, we have incorporated some elements of an existing pattern for *interpretable* machine learning, which is motivated by a similar need for addressing a range of questions and concerns, such as the following:

     > “who needs to understand the system, what they need to understand, what types of interpretations are appropriate, and when do these interpretations need to be provided”. [^ward2020]

     [^ico2020]: Information Commisioner's Office & Alan Turing Institute.
 (2020).
 Explaining decisions made with AI. https://ico.org.uk/media/for-organisations/guide-to-data-protection/key-data-protection-themes/explaining-decisions-made-with-artificial-intelligence-1-0.pdf

     [^ward2020]: Ward, F. R., & Habli, I. (2020).
 An Assurance Case Pattern for the Interpretability of Machine Learning in Safety-Critical Systems.
 In A. Casimiro, F. Ortmeier, E. Schoitsch, F. Bitsch, & P. Ferreira (Eds.), Computer Safety, Reliability, and Security.
 SAFECOMP 2020 Workshops (Vol. 12235, pp. 395–407).
 Springer International Publishing. https://doi.org/10.1007/978-3-030-55583-2_30

+#### Explainability Pattern

 ![A pattern for designing, developing, and deploying explainable digital mental health technologies](../assets/patterns/explainability-pattern.png)